Bana Musa Bros FTW!

 How did they do the recording?
 They had the band play into a horn which ‘stamped’ the sounds into the disc or cylinder.

 In the late 1890s, Guglielmo Marconi was developing a wireless telegraph using electromagnetic radiation, calling them “Hertzian Waves” or “Aetheric Waves.”
 We know it these days as Radio.

-Next, let me introduce Reginald Fessenden He was a Canadian working for the U.S. Weather Bureau in Maryland.
-Ttwo days before Christmas of 1900, He transmitted speech by radio for the first time, then like many artists, got in a fight over ownership rights and left.
-After many other years of development, on Christmas Eve 1906 he transmitted the first audio broadcast by playing Handel’s Largo (Xerxes).
+Next, let us introduce Reginald Fessenden, one of the most important OGs you've never heard of.
+He was a Canadian working for the U.S. Weather Bureau in Maryland then he transfered to the Outer Banks of North Carolina.
+Just before Christmas Day in 1900, Reginald transmitted speech by radio for the first time, then like many artists, got in a fight over ownership rights and left.
+After many other years of development, on Christmas Eve 1906, he transmitted the first music broadcast by playing Handel’s Largo (Xerxes).

 3 years later, The first radio disc jockey was a 16 year old kid names Ray Newby of Stockton California who, in 1909, played records on a small transmitter while a student at Herrold College of Engineering and Wireless in San Jose.

 In 1910, some of the most exciting work was being done to help the movies.
 That’s where the worlds first mixer and crossfader come from.
 The Gaumont Chronophone which synchronized sound and film for the Gaumont Palace Theater in Paris.
 It was loud enough for an audience of 4000, but the records were short so they needed to be able to switch back and forth so that there was no break in the music – a continuous soundtrack.